nextensio/docs/content/en/Configurations/appgroups/_index.md

 ### AppGroup information

 AppGroups are the connectors that provide access into a data center.
 They represent a group of services or applications inside a data center.
-The grouping of services for an AppGroup ID is generally based at least on similar security requirements so that an access control policy can be applied at the connector level.
+The grouping of apps for an AppGroup ID is generally based at least on similar security requirements so that an access control policy can be applied at the connector level.
 Further sub-grouping can always be done based on things like bandwidth and/or latency requirements.